hed-standard/hed-specification/PROPOSED.md

   distractions and surveys may assess the participant's degree of distration.)
 - Add Arrow to 2D-shape.
 (Source Monique Denissen.
 Re:  Arrow is a common 2D-shape used in experiments.
 - Needed some way of tagging that the participant is finished --- like an OK or Done.
 (Source Monique Denissen)
+- Add `Sound-volume/#` to allow specification of a numerical value.
+Loudness can be grouped with qualitative attributes such as `High` (Source Scott Makeig).
+- Consider adding other times of numerical features such as `Absmax`, `First-derivative-max`  (Source Scott Makeig).

 ### Topics for future discussion